Other Links: Feature – Walter and I

 “It has been a heck of a year and a half,” Desimone said.
 “The transition continues in a really positive way.
 There are bigger and better things to come."

-The combined accomplishments of the last three teams of the era were unprecedented not only at Cal but on a national level as the Bears won 24 of 40 stroke-play events and were in the top five on 38 occasions as well as each of its four match-play tournaments during the period.
-The final three seasons of the era also included two appearances in the national semifinals (2011-12, 2012-13), a single-season NCAA record 12 stroke-play victories in 2012-13, and both the first two NCAA Regional and Pac-12 titles in school history (2011-12, 2012-13).
-The Bears were the nation’s top-ranked team at the end of the 2012-13 campaign despite a second straight defeat in the NCAA Championship semifinals.
+The combined accomplishments of the last three teams of the golden era were unprecedented not only at Cal but on a national level as the Bears won 24 of 40 stroke-play events and were in the top five on 38 occasions as well as each of their four match-play tournaments during the period that included the two NCAA semifinals appearances, the single-season NCAA record 12 stroke-play victories in 2012-13, and both the first two NCAA Regional and Pac-12 titles in school history during the 2011-12 and 2012-13 seasons.

-Five Cal players from the era – Brandon Hagy, Max Homa, Michael Kim, Joël Stalter and Michael Weaver – were first-team All-Americans at least once in their careers with all five being recognized as either first or second-teamers in 2012-13 to make Cal the first team in the history of college golf to have five first or second-team All-Americans in the same season.
+Five Cal players from the golden era – Brandon Hagy, Max Homa, Michael Kim, Joël Stalter and Michael Weaver – were first-team All-Americans at least once in their careers with all five being recognized as either first or second-teamers in 2012-13 to make Cal the first team in the history of college golf to have five first or second-team All-Americans in the same season.

 There were plenty of other firsts during the era including Kim’s selection as both the unanimous National and Pac-12 Player of the Year in 2012-13 as well as Homa’s NCAA individual title the same campaign.
 Hagy, Homa and Weaver also became the first three players in the history of the program to each play in the NCAA Championship four times.

 The golden era came to an end following the 2013-14 campaign when four of the team’s five players at the NCAA Championship were seniors but not before the Bears extended their school-record string of appearances at the national finals to five seasons in a row, something only six teams accomplished during the same period.